jhwan7/GrafanaUtils/README.md

 # GrafanaUtils
-Boiler Plate + Utils to get a basic Grafana dashboard started
+Boiler Plate + Utils to get a basic Grafana dashboard started with Quarkus

-Refer to [docker-compose.yaml](./docker-compose.yaml) to get the Grafana, Loki, and Promtail containers started.
+Refer to [docker-compose.yaml](./scripts/docker-compose.yaml) to get the Grafana, Loki, and Promtail containers started.

-Checkout the [config](./config/) folder to customize Grafana, Loki, and Promtail services.
+Checkout the [config](./scripts/config/) folder to customize Grafana, Loki, and Promtail services.

 Compatible (Partial) Prometheus Dashboard Template: